Scandrett Regional Park

 10 images

-Māori called Mullet Point Purahurawai, meaning "the expansive, sparkling waters."
-The point was adjacent to a highly valued shark fishery known as Moanauriuri.
-Sharks would be caught in summer, then dried onshore to provide food during winter.
-The park has several sites of past Māori settlements, including two headland pā.
+Māori referred to Mullet Point as Purahurawai, meaning "the expansive, sparkling waters."
+The area was adjacent to Moanauriuri, a highly valued shark fishery.
+Sharks were caught in summer and dried onshore for winter sustenance.
+The park contains several sites of past Māori settlements, including two headland pā.

-George Scandrett arrived from Ireland in 1863, purchased the land around the bay and point and started carving out a farm.
-He was also a boat builder, a useful skill given the availability of lumber in the early days and that boats were vital for access to the outside world at the time.
+George Scandrett emigrated from Ireland in 1863 and purchased the land around the bay and point, establishing a farm.
+As a boat builder, Scandrett's skills were invaluable, given the importance of boats for access and communication at the time.

-Scandrett Regional Park is 77 km (about a 75-minute drive) from Downtown Auckland.
-Take the northern motorway to Warkworth, then Sandspit Road, Mahurangi East Road and Martins Bay Road.
-Approximately 3 km beyond Algies Bay, turn left into Scandrett Road.
+Scandrett Regional Park is located 77 km from Downtown Auckland, approximately a 75-minute drive.
+To reach the park, take the northern motorway to Warkworth, then continue on Sandspit Road through Snells Beach to Mahurangi East Road, and then Martins Bay Road.
+About 3 km beyond Algies Bay, turn left onto Scandrett Road.

-Self-contained campervans and caravans can stay overnight in an approved SCC parking area.
-You can also book one of three bachs at the west end of the bay, and there is a campground at nearby Martins Bay.
+Self-contained campervans and caravans can park in an approved SCC area.
+Additionally, three baches are available for booking at the west end of the bay, and a campground is located at nearby Martins Bay.

 Image 1 of 10